YottaDB/YDBDoc/ProgGuide/ioproc.rst

    ^a = 1
    YDB>

-This is a simple example using a mumps process as a server.
+This is a simple example using a yottadb process as a server.

 Example: